Cluster operating system rolling upgrade

 - Failover clusters running Hyper-V virtual machine and Scale-out File Server (SOFS) workloads can be upgraded from Windows Server 2012 R2 (running on all nodes in the cluster) to Windows Server 2016 (running on all cluster nodes of the cluster) without downtime.
 Other cluster workloads, such as SQL Server, will be unavailable during the time (typically less than five minutes) it takes to failover to Windows Server 2016.

-- It does not require any additional hardware.
+- It doesn't require any additional hardware.
 Although, you can add additional cluster nodes temporarily to small clusters to improve availability of the cluster during the Cluster OS Rolling Upgrade process.

-- The cluster does not need to be stopped or restarted.
+- The cluster doesn't need to be stopped or restarted.

 - A new cluster is not required.
 The existing cluster is upgraded.
 In addition, existing cluster objects stored in Active Directory are used.